IsaacScript/isaacscript/docs/javascript-tutorial.md

 ### Assignment Operators and String Concatenation

-Lua does not have assignment operators, because it is a shit language.
+Lua does not have assignment operators, because it is a terrible language.

 ```lua
 -- Lua code